Understanding CPR Success Rates: Effectiveness and Influencing Factors

 3. Location Where CPR Was Performed:

-Researchers found a higher survival rate in Western countries when comparing post-CPR survival rates in Europe, North America, Asia, and Oceania.
+Population-based studies report higher cardiac arrest survival rates in North America and Europe compared with many other regions, reflecting differences in bystander CPR rates, AED access, and EMS response times.
 However, the popularity of CPR certification classes is more recent in most Asian countries than in Europe and the United States, so the quality of bystander CPR is lower there.

 The threshold for starting CPR by an emergency medical responder is also lower in other non-Western countries.
 These leads to lower survival rates for OHCA in Asia.